-The international boreal conservation campaign, initiated more than 20 years ago by The Pew Charitable Trusts as part of its efforts to help protect globally important forest and freshwater ecosystems, is a coalition of Indigenous peoples, advocates, scientists, and business and civic leaders with a shared vision of sustaining the natural, cultural, and economic values of the boreal for future generations.
+The international boreal conservation campaign, initiated in 2000 by The Pew Charitable Trusts as part of its efforts to help protect globally important forest and freshwater ecosystems, was a coalition of Indigenous peoples, advocates, scientists, and business and civic leaders with a shared vision of sustaining the natural, cultural, and economic values of the boreal for future generations.

 Many Indigenous nations are working to sustain lands within their traditional territory by establishing Indigenous protected and conserved areas (IPCAs), which elevate Indigenous rights and responsibilities and reflect nations’ relationships with the land.
 Since 2018, several IPCAs have been created, generating some of the largest land conservation gains in North America.
 These areas are often co-managed by Indigenous Guardians, trained experts who monitor lands and waters on their nations’ behalf.

 As part of Canada’s commitment to the Convention on Biological Diversity, the federal government is working to protect at least 25% of its lands by 2025 and 30% by 2030 and—in recognition of how central Indigenous-led conservation will be to reaching these targets—has dedicated 340 million Canadian dollars over five years, beginning in 2021, to support IPCAs and Indigenous Guardians programs.